-"Spain to Accept Rescue From Europe for Its Ailing Banks," "Declining confidence and tightening credit conditions caused by the country's sovereign-debt crisis," "52.1% youth unemployment," are among recent headlines from major global media outlets relating to Spain, along with similar stories regarding all of the so-called "PIIGS" countries (Portugal, Italy, Ireland, Greece, and Spain).
+"Spain to Accept Rescue From Europe for Its Ailing Banks," "Declining confidence and tightening credit conditions caused by the country's sovereign-debt crisis," and "52.1% youth unemployment" are among recent headlines from major global media outlets relating to Spain, along with similar stories regarding all of the so-called "PIIGS" countries (Portugal, Italy, Ireland, Greece, and Spain).

-Apart from the fact that Spain recently won Europe's Soccer Cup, the Mediterranean country has been making primarily negative headlines for quite some time.
+Apart from the fact that Spain has recently won Europe's Soccer Cup, the Mediterranean country has been making primarily negative headlines for quite some time.
 Given its bleak economic situation, Spain might be one of the last countries to which you might contemplate a move.

 Spain as a Business Hub

 "I purposely chose to move to Madrid because it is the center of Spain and where I saw a lot of opportunities for entrepreneurship," says American expat Lauren Aloise.
 It is now her third year in the Spanish capital, where she founded Madrid Food Tour (since becoming part of the devour section of Madrid), a business that offers customized food tours to take you off the beaten path and into the heart of Spanish cuisine.
 "My husband and I had previously lived in Seville and Cadiz, both places we really love but, unfortunately, do not offer the same level of career opportunities," she adds.